LandonSwartz/landonswartz.github.io/_pages/about.md

 Hello!
 I'm an experienced engineer that has worked in hardware and software for embedded microcontrollers, product development, and flight systems.
 I have interests in computer vision and graphics, algorithms, and circuits.

+This blog is a way for me to explore interesting problems and tell others about them.
+I hope it inspires others to pursue their own interesting problems.

 ### Skills

 - **Langauges**: C/C++, Ada, Python, C# (begrudgingly)